testing

 - Add a disposable inbox tool only when you want fast manual validation or one-off signup checks outside the main workflow.

-- Add a rendering suite when the problem is Outlook, dark mode, or client-specific layout bugs.
+- Add MailSlurp device previews or free email render when the problem is Outlook, Gmail, dark mode, mobile layout, or client-specific template bugs.

 - Add deliverability and spam tools when the problem is inbox placement, sender reputation, or authentication.